-The IFRS Foundation benefits from engagement with academics in a number of ways:
+The IFRS Foundation benefits from engagement with academics and other researchers in a number of ways:

 - Creates a better understanding of accounting in future leaders of commerce and industry;

-- Leads to better trained future accountants and consistent application of IFRS Standards;
+- Leads to better-trained future accountants and consistent application of IFRS Standards; and

 - Increases understanding of the role of IFRS standards in a local and international context; and

-- Influences the development of future and current standards through the provision of evidence-based research.
+- Influences the development of future and current standards by providing evidence.

-Academics benefit from engagement with the IFRS Foundation in a number of ways:
+Academics and other researchers benefit from engagement with the IFRS Foundation in a number of ways:

-- The availability of board materials on all IASB projects;
+- The availability of board materials on all International Accounting Standards Board (Board) projects;

-- Access to high quality implementation resources which include webcasts and podcasts by IASB staff, Board member articles etc on the project web pages;
+- Access to high-quality application resources which include webcasts and podcasts by IASB staff, Board member articles etc on the project web pages;

 - Opportunities to bring students to the IFRS Foundation; and